emtee40/FMHY-wiki/📺-Movies---TV---Anime---Sports.md

 ## ▷ Single Server

 * **Note** - These are generally good in terms of speed, consistency, and having less mislabeled content.
 Many listed also remove and or fix any broken links manually.
-[Single Server Grading](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading#single-server)
+[Grading](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading#single-server)

 ***